airtai/faststream/docs/includes/getting_started/context/existed_annotations.md

     ```

     !!! tip ""
-        Also, `faststream.kafka.KafkaMessage` is alias to `faststream.kafka.annotations.KafkaMessage`
+        `faststream.kafka.KafkaMessage` is an alias to `faststream.kafka.annotations.KafkaMessage`

         ```python
         from faststream.kafka import KafkaMessage